How to Add Google Analytics to Shopify (2018)

 - Click on “Submit” and you are done.

 Information is the key to making well-informed decisions for your Shopify store.
 But not just any information will do, you need the right kind that you will use to ultimately increase conversions.
-Now that you have leant how to add Google Analytics to Shopify, you are one step closer to taking your Ecommerce business to a higher level.
+Now that you have learned how to add Google Analytics to Shopify, you are one step closer to taking your Ecommerce business to a higher level.